marcelooliveira/RoadToMicroservices/Part 02/Article/Article.md

 #### Unit Testing BasketItemViewComponent

 Now that we have a view component for BasketItem... let's implement the unit tests for the new BasketItemViewComponent.
-And these are the rules we should implement:
+And these are the new business rules we should implement:

+1. By default, the Invoke() method should display the default view
+2. When explicit asked, the the Invoke() method should display the summary view

+##### Implementing the Test For the First Rule

+Let's create first the class BasketItemViewComponentTest in the MVC.Test class.
+Then we implement the Invoke_Should_Display_Default_View() to add the arrange-act-assert cycle.
+This method is very similar to the first unit test we implemented earlier:

 ```csharp
 public class BasketItemViewComponentTest